SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Parameters:
 - addend(number) The number added to the base number

+## |allow_snake_case
+Allow keys on the provided camelCase map to be accessed using snake_case

 ## |attr
 Renders the attribute of a dictionary
 Parameters:
 - name(String) The dictionary attribute name to access

+## |b64decode
+Decode a base 64 input into a string.
+Parameters:
+- encoding(string) The string encoding charset to use.

+## |b64encode
+Encode the string input into base 64.
+Parameters:
+- encoding(string) The string encoding charset to use.

 ## |batch
 A filter that groups up items within a sequence